 She said tickets will be $45 for a single, or two for $80 and includes dinner.
 Only 50 tickets are available and she encouraged those interested to contact the Chamber soon.
 Due to the nature of the event, it is recommended only for people age 17 and older.

-Tickets for all three events are on sale now at the Hiawatha Chamber office, 801 Oregon St., between the hours of 9 a.m. and 1 p.m.
+Tickets for events are on sale now at the Hiawatha Chamber office, 801 Oregon St., between the hours of 9 a.m. and 1 p.m.
 Monday through Thursday.
-Anyone with questions or wanting to reserve a ticket can call (785) 742-7136 or email email@example.com.
+Anyone with questions or wanting to reserve a ticket can call (785) 742-7136 or email firstname.lastname@example.org.
 Find the HCVB on all social media at Hiawatha Halloween Frolic.
-Tickets will also be available at the upcoming Maple Leaf Festival.
+Tickets for these events are only available in advance.